 Fullerton, who has an MBE (Member Of The British Empire), is a journalist and presenter mostly on soccer.
 Haystacks towered over the 5’6, 175-pound reporter.

-When asked to show him a move, Haystacks lifted and dropped him onto the hard floor with a sickening smack.
+When asked to show him a move, Haystacks lifted and dropped him onto the hard floor with a sickening thud.
 Fullerton later recalled that the London-born heavyweight was only supposed to get him in the power slam position.

 After the devastating throwdown, Jackie tried to continue but writhed on the floor in pain, having had numerous ribs broken from the impact.
 Despite being badly hurt, Jackie attempted to thank Haystacks, who replied with a deadpan, “my pleasure.”